ayaHathout/SpringBoot-RabbitMQ-Order-System/README.md

 # SpringBoot-RabbitMQ-Order-System
-A practical implementation of asynchronous microservices communication using Spring Boot and RabbitMQ.
+A practical implementation of asynchronous communication using Spring Boot and RabbitMQ.
 The system processes orders without blocking the client request using event-driven architecture.

 ---